 About the Thiry Academic Society

 The Thiry Society is the academic society for the KU School of Nursing-Salina campus.
 Named after Roberta Thiry, an influential member of the Kansas nursing community and former KU School of Nursing faculty, the society was created to provide students with opportunities to connect with each other, faculty and with the community to develop a sense of belonging.
-All Salina nursing students are inducted in to the Thiry Society during the Nightingale Ceremony.
+All Salina nursing students are inducted in to the Thiry Society.

-The society meets monthly to allow students to establish professional relationships and gain professional development resources.
-Several members of the Salina nursing community have shared about their role in a variety of nursing positions such as in a correctional facility, a manufacturing setting, and the more traditional hospital setting.
+The Thiry Society meets monthly to allow students to establish professional relationships and gain professional development resources.
+Members of the Salina nursing community are invited to share about their experiences working as nurses in a variety of locations including a correctional facility, manufacturing plant, and the traditional hospital setting.

 Students have a chance to connect to the Salina community through various service projects.
 The Thiry Society organized a donation drive, collecting food items, toiletries and laundry detergent, for the Martin Youth Center.
 Society members have volunteered for Ashby House, helped with Fe for a Cure, and decorated the Morrison House for the Holiday Home Tours.
 They also participated in the Festival of Lights Parade in downtown Salina.